 Past financial mistakes – If you’ve been irresponsible with your money over the past, lenders may be uneasy about extending credit to you.

-Borrowers don’t want their credit checked – If borrowers think their credit report will show several blemishes on their financial record, they may not authorize lenders to have their credit checked.
+Borrowers don’t want their credit checked – If borrowers think their credit report will show several blemishes on their financial records.
+They may not authorize lenders to have their credit checked.
 Lenders will certainly want to check a borrower’s credit report before extending a loan, and failure to do so could result in a rejected loan application.

-If you find yourself requiring some assistance in getting approved for a loan, you may be considering having a guarantor co-sign a loan on your behalf.
-There are several benefits that you can take advantage of by having a guarantor co-sign a loan for you:
+If you find yourself needing help getting approved for a loan.
+You may be considering having a guarantor co-sign a loan on your behalf.

-Take advantage of better loan terms and conditions – Sometimes borrowers may be able to get approved for a loan, but because of their shaky financial past, they may not be able to get favourable terms and conditions.
+Sometimes borrowers may be able to get approved for a loan.
+But because of their shaky financial past, they may not be able to get favourable terms and conditions.
 For instance, a borrower with bad credit may be offered a high-interest rate, which can make the loan more expensive.
 With a guarantor, the lender may be willing to offer a much lower interest rate in exchange for a less risky loan agreement.

-Improve their credit score – Borrowers with bad credit can do a few things to improve their scores, including making debt payments on time and in full.
+Borrowers with bad credit can do a few things to improve their scores.
+Including making debt payments on time and in full.
 By getting the opportunity to have to make regular loan payments, borrowers can effectively boost their credit scores.
-However, the opposite can also happen, so borrowers must be entirely certain that they will be able to make their payments without any trouble.
+However, the opposite can also happen.
+Borrowers must be entirely certain that they will be able to make their payments without any trouble.

 If you are in need of a loan but are unable to qualify for one on your own, you may need a guarantor to help you out.
-But just as risky as this situation may be for the guarantor, it can also be risky for you too if you don’t choose the right person to act as a guarantor on your behalf.
+But just as risky as this situation may be for the guarantor, it can also be risky for you too.

 Ideally, the guarantor you choose will be someone who you trust and can count on.
 You want them to be able to step up to the plate in case you fall on hard times.

-Furthermore, the person you choose to be a guarantor on your behalf must be in good financial standing and have good credit.
-Lenders will not want anyone with bad credit as a guarantor on a loan because they will be less likely to cover the loan payment.
-The guarantor should also not have any past bankruptcies, as this will likely get in the way of the lender accepting this person as a guarantor.
+Furthermore, the person you choose must be in good financial standing and have good credit.
+Lenders don’t want anyone with bad credit as a guarantor.
+Bad credit may indicate that they will be less likely to cover the loan payment.
+The guarantor should also not have any past bankruptcies.
+This will likely get in the way of the lender accepting this person as a guarantor.

-Anyone who agrees to be a guarantor is being put in a potentially heavy situation.
-The financial responsibilities are quite robust, so the guarantor must be fully aware of their obligations and be entirely comfortable with the role they are taking on.
+Anyone who agrees to guarantee a loan is being put in a potentially heavy situation.
+The financial responsibilities are quite robust.
+The guarantor must be fully aware of their obligations and be entirely comfortable with the role they are taking on.

 The main responsibility of a guarantor is to take over the loan payments if the borrower is unable to.
 This is why guarantors are assessed by lenders before they are able to take on this role.

 Both borrowers and guarantors have a lot to consider before agreeing to a loan contract with a guarantor’s signature on it.
-If a borrower absolutely must have a guarantor in order to get approved for a loan, it’s important to work with a lender who is well versed in these types of situations.
-Call Loans Canada today to help you find the right loan product and lender for you.
+If a borrower absolutely must have a guarantor in order to get approved for a loan.
+It’s important to work with a lender who is well-versed in these types of situations.